farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

   - I can always just use a windowing then map the windows a single node if needed.
 I can even make it lazy if I use Seq
     - this is more intuitive, but I'm also curious if mapFold can work just for learning sake

-Pickup: Figure out newline funk in tests
-- Gather spans and meta blocks before mapping to Sections
-  - For consistency in mapping, probably treat root as a conditional branch of header meta

-TODO: Newlines at the end of sections are making testing weird.
+PROBLEM: Newlines at the end of sections are making testing weird.
 Should I trim newlines?
 - I wouldn't get the original document if i don't track trivia (i.e. multiple newlines)
 - Q: How could I change my test arrangement or comparison?
+  - I could use likenesses to ignore whitespace, but I do want to compare whitespace
+- OPT: Maybe I trim exactly one trailing newline.
+Additional whitespace is still part of the section and the sections are reconstructed by joining with newlines
+  - This actually seems pretty intuitive.
+I generally wouldn't expect the whitespace if I see the sections as have no lines between each other

+Pickup:
+- Gather spans and meta blocks before mapping to Sections
+  - For consistency in mapping, probably treat root as a conditional branch of header meta

 Q: How do I generate tree arbs again?
 - FsCheck has some examples